When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Create a doctor profile

-The first core feature we’ll build is a back-end page for doctors to create and list their profiles on our directory.
+The first core feature we’ll build is a backend page for healthcare professionals to create and list their profiles on our directory.

 Bubble no code Zocdoc clone user interface walkthrough

-We’ll also need to add two separate rows of input fields for doctors to submit their available appointment times.
+We’ll also need to add two separate rows of input fields for healthcare professionals to manage availability and input potential appointment times.

 Our first row of input fields will be used to list the time slot number for a session time.
 As this value will need to remain fixed, we’ll select to disable this input, but set the initial content as a numbered list.